mengxiong10/vue2-datepicker/example/en.md

 ### Shortcut

 You can set `shortcuts` to improve user experience.
-You can also use the header slot or the footer slot
+Use the header slot or the footer slot to render extra element in panel for customized requirements.

 <!-- ControlTimePanel -->

-### Control TimePanel visible
+### Control TimePanel visible(datetime mode)

-Determing whether the time panel is displayed by `showTimePanel`.
+The display or hiding of the time panel can be controlled by `showTimePanel`.
 The time panel is displayed after the date is selected by default.

 <!-- ControlOpen -->